Telephony functions: CTI capabilities invocation from your application

 Attaching call data on telephony functions

 You can associate data with a call when invoking call control requests that place, transfer, or conference calls.
-Pega Call provides data transform rule(s) in class ChannelServices-Request-CallOptions-Genesys for use with local and remote CTI links that use Genesys CTI.
-Copy the relevant data transform to your application ruleset and modify it to set the data you need to associate with the call.
-You can review the sample data transform ChannelServices-Request-CallOptions-Genesys.MakeCall.
+Pega Call provides data transform rules in class ChannelServices-Request-CallOptions-Cisco for use with local and remote CTI links that use Cisco ICM.
+Copy the relevant data transform to your application ruleset and modify it to set the data that you need to associate with the call.
+You can review the sample data transform ChannelServices-Request-CallOptions-Cisco.MakeCall.

-Use the value group pyNamedVariables with the Genesys keys as the subscript.
+To set Cisco call variables, use the value-list pyCallVariables (with subscripts 1 through 10).
+To set Cisco expanded call context (ECC) variables, use the value group pyNamedVariables with the ECC variable name as the subscript.
 Source data includes references to pages on the user's clipboard.

 Named variable aliases

-Pega property names and the names of subscripts in value groups cannot use special characters – they must use Java variable naming conventions.
-If a Genesys key or variable name includes such a character (for example, cpm.customerName includes a period character), you can use an alias to represent the variable within Pega.
-You must then map the alias to the Genesys variable name using the value group pyNamedVariableAlias – these map the variable name used in pyNamedVariables (target) to the actual Genesys variable name (source).
+Pega property names and the names of subscripts in value groups cannot use special characters; they must use Java variable naming conventions.
+If a Cisco ECC variable name includes such a character (for example, user.callerName includes a period character), you can use an alias to represent the variable within Pega Platform.
+You must then map the alias to the ECC variable name using the value-group pyNamedVariableAlias. these map the variable name used in pyNamedVariables (target) to the actual Cisco ECC variable name (source).

 Request and Response Events